 These Raspberry Lemon Poke Cupcakes are moist lemon cupcakes infused with sweet raspberry gelatin and topped with decadent raspberry buttercream.
 They are the perfect dessert for Spring and Summer.
-If you love these, you will also love these classic Lemon Cupcakes, Strawberry Cupcakes and Vanilla Cupcakes.

 I get excited at the idea of anything raspberry-lemon.
 It’s a flavor combination that just won’t quit!
 The sharp, tangy taste of the lemon perfectly contrasts with the sweet, fruity flavor of raspberries.